 It was inspiring to know that someone out there is doing great work without falling into the trap of excuses.

-I had mixed feelings of fascination and maybe a little envy.
-But I dropped the envy and crank up my fascination.
-Hey, envy doesn’t help!
-It ruins the fun.
+I had mixed feelings of fascination and maybe a little envy?
+But I dropped the envy, and just be fascinated.
+Envy ruins the fun.

 But that’s not the point.
 The point is: